 For more information on how you can stay protected, please review the sections below.
-There are also downloadable versions of the information provided for your convenience.

 Spam is the electronic equivalent of junk mail.
 The term refers to unsolicited, bulk – and often unwanted – email.
 Phishing attacks use email or malicious websites (clicking on a link) to collect personal and financial information or infect your machine with malware and viruses.